Verses of Love (film)

 Verses of Love (Ayat-Ayat Cinta) is an Indonesian romantic drama film directed by Hanung Bramantyo and produced by Manoj Punjabi and Dhamoo Punjabi.
 It features the ensemble cast that includes Fedi Nuril, Rianti Cartwright, Carissa Putri, Melanie Putria, and Zaskia Adya Mecca.
 It is a romantic religious drama based on the bestselling novel with the same title by Habiburrahman El Shirazy, who also wrote the film along with Salman Aristo and Retna Ginatri S. Noor.
 While the story is set in Cairo, Egypt, the film was shot in India and Semarang, Indonesia.
 Ayat-Ayat Cinta was released on February 28, 2008 in Indonesia, May 8, 2008 in Singapore, and June 19, 2008 in Malaysia.

-Upon release, it was one of the most successful Indonesian films, and was the first Indonesian film to reach 3.5 million tickets sold, only to be surpassed by Laskar Pelangi a few months later.
-Both films are the only film to surpass more than 3 million audiences before the 2010s.
+Upon release, it was one of the most successful Indonesian films, and the first Indonesian film to reach 3.5 million tickets sold, which was only surpassed by Laskar Pelangi a few months later.
+Both films are the only films to surpass more than 3 million audiences before the 2010s.
 A sequel titled Ayat-Ayat Cinta 2, was released on December 21, 2017.

 Synopsis

 The clever Fahri bin Abdillah goes on scholarship to Egypt to undertake study for a master's degree in Islam at Al-Azhar University, Cairo; his parents had to sell their rice field to help him as well.

 Fahri has a plan for his life to be achieved through his perseverance and discipline.
 He plans to marry when his thesis is accepted.
 He has yet to have a close relationship with a woman beyond what he had with his mother and grandmother.

-Maria Girgis is his first admirer: a Coptic Christian neighbor that, attracted to him for his knowledge of the Al Quran, admits it only in her diary.
+Maria Girgis is his first admirer: a Coptic Christian neighbour who, attracted to him for his knowledge of the Al Quran, admits it only in her diary.

 The Indonesian student Nurul did not recognize her attraction to Fahri.
 Nurul, a daughter of a well-regarded Muslim cleric in Indonesia, made Fahri think himself unworthy.

-The humble next door Egyptian neighbor, Noura, had empathy for Fahri since he got a scholarship but she romantically interpreted the feelings and this led to an accusation of rape.
+The humble next-door Egyptian neighbor, Noura, had empathy for Fahri since he got a scholarship, but she romantically interpreted the feelings, and this led to an accusation of rape.

-Aisha's beautiful eyes captured Fahri's heart and in the metro when Fahri defended Islam from being narrow-minded, Aisha fell in love with him.
+Aisha's beautiful eyes captured Fahri's heart, and in the metro, when Fahri defended Islam from being narrow-minded, Aisha fell in love with him.
 Before marriage, Fahri sought to satisfy the desire in his heart and follow his religious faith in pursuit of this relationship.